-During the demonstration of SyntEO, it could be shown how the approach can be utilised to establish fixed experiment environments and to generate highly adjustable dataset variants.
+During the demonstration of SyntEO, it could be shown how the approach can be utilised to establish human-machine interactions with fully controllable experiment environments and adjustable data set variants.
 Therewith, it was possible to make assumptions over the training process and model behaviour which is an important cornerstone towards explainable machine learning and interpretability of artificial intelligence, which is a current challenge in Earth observation and artificial intelligence \cite{tuia2021agenda}.
 The SyntEO approach starts a dialogue between machine and expert by using the ontology as a medium for exchange that both sides can interpret.
 Together with large scale ablation studies, there is the possibility of modelling complex systems and investigating them in order to explain the outcome of a prediction by comparing them with existing knowledge.
-Furthermore, such a stable and adjustable experiment environment can also be used to discover new insights like anomalies that diverge from a stable, defined training dataset but are included and important characteristics in real-world data.
+Furthermore, such a stable and adjustable experiment environment can also be used to discover new insights like anomalies that diverge from a stable, defined training data set but are included and important characteristics in real-world data.
 In every application of SyntEO, the ontology serves as a basic structure that allows experts from different domains and backgrounds to set up an environment in which they can start a machine-human dialogue, regardless of whether the knowledge they bring to the ontology is based on physical models or has a purely artistic origin.